De Sarthe Gallery: Mak2: Copy of Copy of Copy of Copy (2024)

 Mak2's Copy of Copy of Copy of Copy on view at Art Basel Hong Kong 2024.
 Photo courtesy of the gallery.

 In the 2024 edition of Art Basel Hong Kong, the gallery presented a 7.5-meter-tall, site-specific installation by Hong Kong-based artist Mak2 as part of the fair's Encounters sector.
 The installation, which consists of two replicas of DE SARTHE's booth connected top to top, dissects "the cyclicality of copying in the evolution of creation" and explores the layered stages of simulation folded into reality.

 The presentation was well-received by press and was covered by local as well as international media including ArtAsiaPacific, Artnet, Tatler Asia, CNN Style, TimeOut, High Snobiety, RTHK, China Daily, Singtao, CNBC, and more.

 The installation and gallery also became a social media phenomenon during the week of the fair and was ranked first in social media engagement by The Owner.

-Andrew Luk: Haunted, Salvaged (2021)

-Andrew Luk's kinetic installation at Art Basel Hong Kong.
-Photo courtesy of the gallery.

-In 2021, the gallery presented a large-scale kinetic installation by its then represented artist Andrew Luk in the Encounters sector of Art Basel Hong Kong.
-The installation was originally set to premiere in the 2020 edition of the fair, which was cancelled due to Covid-19.
-As an alternative, the installation made its debut in "Shifting Landscapes", an exhibition hosted at the gallery.
-The exhibition was covered by media including Artforum, Artsy, Ocula, Vogue, and South China Morning Post.

-The installation was subsequently reiterated in the 2021 edition of Art Basel Hong Kong, and was later exhibited again at K11 Musea in 2022.